 - Pouch 7 (cordage & shelter) [it’s a bigger pouch, on the back of the vest]

 This kit, fully assembled, weighs in at 10 lbs without water.
 And yes, I know I look a bit like a prepper.
 Nevertheless, I’ve found that the vest (even though it is, by far, the heaviest part of the setup) more evenly distributes weight over my hips and knees than either a backpack or a waist pack.
 I can — and have! — done easy 6-mile treks along the NCT with this setup and never felt pain or discomfort anywhere, whereas smaller daypacks (without good hip straps) and waist packs really irritate my lower back.
 Most importantly, everything I need to access, I can access without removing a backpack or digging for stuff.
-The only downside is that it’s a wickedly efficient insulator, so a fast hike at the peak of summer might induce heat stress.
+The only downside is that it’s a wickedly efficient insulator, so a fast hike at the peak of summer isn’t the most enjoyable outdoor activity with this set-up.

 - Obviously, dress for the weather.
 I’m a fan of my light leather boots in all conditions because they offer just enough ankle support.
 If it’s super hot and the trail is in good shape, I’ll wear my trail-running shoes.

-- I always carry a 5-foot hickory hiking staff with a brass point.
-It’s literally saved my life before.
+- I always carry a 5-foot varnished hickory hiking staff with a brass point.
+It’s literally saved my life before, on a steep muddy incline on Isle Royale.
 No joke.
 I cannot imagine using collapsible trekking poles.

 Some things many people carry on day hikes, but I do not —